Duskhorizon/battleship_game/README.md

 # battleship_game
 Battleship game started from codecademy tutorial - with few additional features.
+This is basically my 1st program ever writen, so be gentle please ;)

 Features :
 - adjustable amount of ships on board, board size, shots number